cmaloney/dcos-docs/_pages/administration/security-and-authentication/fine-grain-security.md

-Examples:
-dcos:service:marathon:marathon:services/
+In this example, a group is created that has access to all Marathon services in DCOS: `dcos:service:marathon:marathon:services/`.
-Service Type: Marathon
+Service Type: `marathon`
-Service Name: Marathon
+Service Name: `marathon`
-Namespace: services
+Namespace: `services`
-Object ID: /
+Object ID: `/`

-dcos:service:marathon:user-marathon:services/production
+In this example, a group is created that has access to the `user-marathon` instance `production` subgroup:
+`dcos:service:marathon:user-marathon:services/production`
-Service Type: Marathon
+Service Type: `marathon`
-Service Name : user-marathon
+Service Name : `user-marathon`
-Namespace: services
-Object ID: /production
-dcos:service:marathon:user-marathon:services/production/product1
-Service Type: Marathon
-Service Name: user-marathon
-Namespace: services
-Object ID: /production/product1
-dcos:service:marathon:user-marathon:services/development
-Service Type:Marathon
-Service Name: user-marathon
-Namespace: services
+Namespace: `services`
-Object ID: /development
+Object ID: `/production`

-dcos:service:marathon:user-marathon:admin/leader
+In this example, a group is created that has access to the `user-marathon` instance `production/product1` subgroup:
+`dcos:service:marathon:user-marathon:services/production/product1`
-Service Type: Marathon
+Service Type: `marathon`
-Service Name: user-marathon
+Service Name: `user-marathon`
-Namespace: admin
+Namespace: `services`
-Object ID: leader
+Object ID: `/production/product1`

-This resource id for superuser is this.
-When present, the identity is allowed to do everything. dcos:superuser
+In this example, a superuser group is created that has access to evertyhing in DCOS.
+This group is created by default: `dcos:superuser`
-Service Type: superuser
+Service Type: `superuser`
-Service Name: superuser
+Service Name: `superuser`
-Namespace: superuser
+Namespace: `superuser`
-Object ID: superuser
+Object ID: `superuser`